movigo/core/docs/components.md

 ## Options

-Option functions allow you to set some properties of the animations, such as duration, speed curve of the transition effect, delays or loops.
-The number parameter of `delay` and `duration` functions must be defined in seconds, `easing` function parameter values can be found in [W3S documentation](https://www.w3schools.com/CSSref/css3_pr_animation-timing-function.asp) and `loop` function take a number of loops or nothing (infinite loop).
+Option functions allow you to determine the behavior of animations with some properties of the animations, such as duration, speed curve of the transition effect, delays or loops.
+The number parameter of `delay` and `duration` functions must be defined in seconds, `easing` function parameter values can be found in [W3S documentation](https://www.w3schools.com/CSSref/css3_pr_animation-timing-function.asp) and `loop` function take a number of loops or nothing (if defined without parameters set an infinite loop).

 ```js
   movigo.options() // Return a list of available option functions as strings.